Door Switch Replacement for Samsung ME21R7051SS Over-the-Range Microwave

 Samsung DE34-00019A Microwave Door Switch Assembly

 This is the genuine Samsung door switch replacement part compatible with the ME21R7051SS over-the-range microwave model.
-The DE34-00019A switch assembly ensures proper door latching detection and safety operation when installed.
+The DE34-00019A switch assembly ensures proper door latching detection and safe operation when installed.
 Check current pricing on Amazon.

 Magnetic Tip Screwdriver Set for Appliance Repair